underdarkskies/Ravencoin-extended/README.md

 This has been a comphrensive project for me.
 If you appreciate the work done <br />
-please consider donating to RD7yadeCvSDs4fCbEPuHstU3GHbiS7ao9q <br />
+please consider donating(RVN) to: RD7yadeCvSDs4fCbEPuHstU3GHbiS7ao9q <br />

 Ravencore- an extended RPC version of Ravencoin
 =====================================